Shopify vs WooCommerce

 If there are additional 3rd party add-ons, which at some point you will need, these costs need to be kept in mind.

-Since WooCommerce is open source, it is a freely available WordPress plugin.
+Since it's open source, the price of WooCommerce is...nothing.
+It's free.
 However, you will need extensions and add-ons to set up your store.
 One advantage is that you can often find free alternatives to paid extensions.
 Either way, going the WooCommerce route, you will encounter other costs for a domain name, SSL Certificate, and a WordPress hosting account.
 Your hosting costs will also increase as your online store grows.

 Outside of these general setup costs, other costs to factor in include payment processing costs.
 Both Shopify and WooCommerce offer 100s of options - that are either built in or integrated with the platform.